 Abraham Lincoln grew from a boy into a man in what is now called Lincoln City, Indiana.
-While his birthplace in Kentucky and his role as a Senator from Illinois gets much recognition- Indiana is often overlooked.
-Until researching the area around Evansville, Indiana; did I even know that Lincoln spent nearly 15 years of his life in Indiana!
-Our visit to the Lincoln Boyhood Home helped me to better understand our 16th President.
+While his birthplace in Kentucky and his role as a Senator from Illinois get much recognition- Abraham Lincoln’s life in Indiana is often overlooked.
+Until researching the area around Evansville, Indiana; I didn’t know that Lincoln spent nearly 15 years of his life in Indiana!
+Our visit to the Lincoln Boyhood Home helped me to better understand the 16th President of the United States.

-Lincoln’s life and the death of his mother
+Lincoln’s life and the death of Lincoln’s mother

 Arriving at the Lincoln Boyhood Site, the first thing you will notice is the outside of the Memorial Building is designed with stonework depicting the life of Abraham Lincoln.
-There are 5 panels showing the following themes: His birthplace in Kentucky, his boyhood days in Indiana, his years of political work in Illinois, his years as President, and his death.
+There are 5 panels showing the following themes: His birthplace in Kentucky, his boyhood days in Indiana, his years of political work in Illinois, his years as President in the White House, and his death.
 Pictured above is the “Washington Panel” showing Abe Lincoln as President.
-Lincoln is with President Ulysses S. Grant and soldiers.
+Lincoln is with President Ulysses S. Grant and his soldiers.

-Inside the Memorial is a museum with artifacts from Lincoln’s life and displays showing how his time in Indiana affected the rest of his life.
-The saddest event was the sudden passing of Lincoln’s Mom, Nancy Hanks Lincoln.
+Inside the Memorial Visitor Center is a museum with artifacts from Lincoln’s life and displays showing how Lincoln’s boyhood affected the rest of his life.
+The saddest event was the sudden passing of Lincoln’s Mother, Nancy Hanks Lincoln.
 She passed away in Indiana when Lincoln was 9.